RobMaye/robmaye.github.io/_pages/about.md

     <p>Imperial College London</p>
     <p>Department of Computing</p>
     <p>London, SW7 2AZ, UK</p>
 news: true
 selected_papers: true
 social: true
 ---

-Welcome to my personal website.
-I am Robert Maye, a passionate Machine Learning Engineer and MSc student at Imperial College London, currently exploring the realms of cognitive architecture and multi-agent systems.
-My research is driven by the potential of swarm intelligence to revolutionize generalized knowledge work.

-In the professional sphere, I specialize in developing advanced AI solutions that integrate natural language processing, vector search, and conversational AI to transform how we interact with information.
-My work with companies like Aurelio in London and 10spy in the USA has focused on creating cutting-edge, efficient AI solutions tailored for diverse industry needs.

-My personal projects include HoloTutor, an AI-driven educational tool, and InfoRetain, which aims to enhance learning and retention for students and educators through AI-supported tools.
-Additionally, I'm engaged in developing multi-agent systems that can operate autonomously, a move towards automating knowledge work.

-Here, you'll find updates on my latest projects, selected publications, and insights into my ongoing research.
-Feel free to connect with me through the social links below or drop an email for collaborations or discussions.
+I hold an MSc in Advanced Computing from Imperial College London, specializing in Machine Learning Engineering and AI consultancy.
+My research focused on cognitive architecture and multi-agent systems, culminating in [AIversity](https://github.com/aurelio-labs/aiversity), an adaptive learning ecosystem leveraging multi-agent AI for personalized education.

+Professionally, I develop sophisticated AI solutions integrating natural language processing, vector search, and conversational AI.
+Currently contributing to innovative AI projects at [Aurelio](https://www.aurelio.ai/about-us), while also serving as an independent consultant, helping diverse clients harness the power of the latest step changes in AI technology.

+My expertise lies in exploring the synergy between AI and human cognition, with a particular interest in swarm intelligence and autonomous multi-agent systems.
+These technologies represent significant step changes in how we process and interact with information, holding immense potential to transform knowledge work.

+Through my work, I aim to bridge the gap between academic research and practical AI applications, driving innovation that delivers tangible impact across industries.

+I welcome opportunities for collaboration.